azrilrahim/tig-fqdn-cli/readme.txt

     2. Extract all the files in the desired working directory. e.g: /home/user/project/TIG

+    3. VIRUS TOTAL access requires a special API KEY.
+You need to register to qualified for it.
+Once obtained, the key need to insert in vtclient.cpp under the class constructor.

-    3. The create a proper make file for compilation, you need to access to the qmake command that comes with Qt framework. qmake command must be issued inside the TIG work directory.
+    4. The create a proper make file for compilation, you need to access to the qmake command that comes with Qt framework. qmake command must be issued inside the TIG work directory.

         %> cd /home/user/project/TIG
         %> /<qt install dir>/bin/qmake

-    4. After the qmake process is finish, you can called the make command to complete the compilation
+    5. After the qmake process is finish, you can called the make command to complete the compilation

         %> cd /home/user/project/TIG
         %> make

-    5. After a successful compilation, a TIG file will be created.
+    6. After a successful compilation, a TIG file will be created.
        To invoke TIG application:

         %> cd /home/user/project/TIG